movementlabsxyz/movement-hack-temp/src/title-page.md

 This version of the text assumes you’re using Rust 1.62 (released 2022-06-30) or later.
 See the [“Installation” section of Chapter 1][install]<!-- ignore -->
 to install or update Rust.
+Run `rustc --version` to see your Rust version.

 The HTML format is available online at [https://doc.rust-lang.org/stable/book/](https://doc.rust-lang.org/stable/book/)